The Link Between Grief and Addiction

 Research shows that some forms of grief increase the risk of developing a substance use disorder.
 Several studies have shown a relationship between bereavement and hazardous alcohol consumption.1 One study found that men bereaved for two years are more than twice as likely to have an alcohol use disorder as men who are not grieving.2

-Other research shows that people suffering from complicated grief (a form of prolonged and unrelenting grief that occurs in approximately 10-20% of bereaved individuals) are particularly vulnerable to developing an addiction as they attempt to rid themselves from their severe and ongoing mourning.
+Other research shows that people suffering from complicated grief (a form of prolonged and unrelenting grief that occurs in approximately 10-20% of bereaved individuals) are particularly vulnerable to developing an addiction as they attempt to cope with their severe and ongoing mourning.

 One recent study found that both men and women with major depressive disorder and complicated grief have significantly higher rates of alcohol dependence relative to depressed individuals without complicated grief.3